Welcome to Casel & Associates

 Meet Elbra Wedgeworth

-The Honorable Elbra M. Wedgeworth is a proud East Denver native.
-Her professional experience in the private/public sector spans more than 30 years.
-Elbra is the only person in recent memory who has served in all three branches of Denver City Government; City Council, Auditor’s Office and Mayor’s Office.
-Prior to her election to City Council, she worked as the Director of Philanthropic and Government Affairs at Denver Health and Hospital Authority where she reinstated the Board of Directors and launched the newly-formed Denver Health Foundation.
-In 1999, she was elected as the District 8 City Councilwoman, and in July 2003, her City Council colleagues unanimously elected her as the Council President for 2003-2005.
+Before her election to Denver City Council, Wedgeworth was Director of Philanthropic and Government Affairs at Denver Health and Hospital Authority, where she reinstated the Board of Directors and launched the Denver Health Foundation.
+In 1999, she was elected as District 8 City Councilwoman, and in 2003, she became City Council President—unanimously chosen by her colleagues.

 Services